michaello/Aloha/README.md

 ## Contributing

-I'm not expecting any contributions, but if you have some interesting idea in mind or just want to point out the bug(there are _plenty_) - just send a pull request.
+I'm not expecting any contributions, but if you have some interesting idea in mind or just want to point out the bug(there are _plenty_) - just send an issue/pull request.

 ## License